hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_conducting_experiments_on_a_dista_93d77662-1f58-4125-bab5-224ff27b04ce-0_0.content.md

 # AI on Distant Moon.

-Welcome to our website featuring a stunning wallpaper of a group of AInauts conducting experiments on a distant moon.
+Welcome to our website featuring a stunning wallpaper of a group of Ainautes conducting experiments on a distant moon.
 The wallpaper showcases the team's efforts in exploring the vast universe and pushing the boundaries of artificial intelligence.

 ## The Wallpaper

 The wallpaper depicts a scene on a distant moon, with a massive gas giant looming in the background.
-The AInauts are seen working on their equipment, surrounded by the moon's rocky terrain.
+The Ainautes are seen working on their equipment, surrounded by the moon's rocky terrain.
 The image captures the essence of space exploration and the wonder of discovering new worlds.

 > "The universe is full of magical things patiently waiting for our wits to grow sharper." - Eden Phillpotts